 Dr. Keith Sawyer is a professor of education at the University of North Carolina in Chapel Hill.

 "The course with Keith was fantastic.
 I had never really considered creativity from research or scientific perspectives so this class was illuminating in many ways.
 Learning the creative process and the research behind it really changed some of my ideas about creativity.
 It also reinforced many of the practices I engage in.
 I really appreciated the balance of research modules and class projects.
 The typeface/logotype design project is one of the most engaging classroom exercises I've been a part of.
-Thanks, Keith!
-We missed you for the last half of the class!" --Anonymous student evaluation, Spring 2020 (in-person through March)
+Thanks, Keith!" --Anonymous student evaluation, Spring 2020 (in-person through March)

 How do people create?
 What happens in the mind when people are creating?
 What groups and teams are likely to foster creativity?
 Why do some societies, geographic regions, and historical periods have heightened creativity?
 How do people learn to be creative?

 This class will provide you with an overview of scientific research on these questions.
 We’ll read the latest science of how creativity works—in psychology and in other disciplines.
 This will involve the sort of reflection and analysis, reading and writing, that you find in many classes in the humanities and the social sciences.
 Our textbook is Dr. Sawyer's book Explaining Creativity: The Science of Human Innovation .

 To learn how to understand and apply the research, you will actively engage in the creative process, in four creative projects: graphic design, writing, music, and web development.
 These projects are similar to the type of studio class you find in departments of art, graphic design, and creative writing.
 These projects won’t require any previous training or experience.